Azure/azure-osconfig/src/agents/gc/README.md

 #### 7.1.3.
 Asigning the new policy

 Next, the new policy needs to be asigned.
-Go to Azure Portal | Policy | Definitions and asign the policy.
-Select the subscription and resource group where the policy will be targeted at (to all Arc devices in that group).
-Select `Include Arc connected machines` and uncheck the uncheck the `Only show parameters` box.
-Enter the desired value for the policy parameter, in this case `DesiredString`, containing the desired host name for the device.
+Go to Azure Portal | Policy | Definitions and asign the policy:
+2. Select the subscription and resource group where the policy will be targeted at (to all Arc devices in that group).
+3. Select `Include Arc connected machines` and uncheck the uncheck the `Only show parameters` box.
+4. Enter the desired value for the policy parameter, in this case `DesiredString`, containing the desired host name for the device.

 #### 7.1.4.
 Creating a remediation task

 One more step is necessary for so called brownfield devices, which are created (onboarded to Arc) before the policy is created (greenfield devices are created after the policy).

 For these brownfield devices, go to Azure Portal | Policy | Compliance, select the policy and then create a remediation task.

 #### 7.1.5.
 Deleting a policy